SnoozeTime/snoozetime.github.io/_posts/2018-11-14-ethereum-vm-2.markdown

 evm code.
 We saw how to add unit tests to validate the behaviour of the VM.
 Phew!

 There are still some missing flow operations that I'd like to explore.
 In particular, I want to review the loop and the functions.
-This is going to be the topic of the next part of this serie.
+This is going to be the topic of the next part of this series.